Eventyret/PokeDash/README.md

 This will ruin the surprise with a screenshot so please do visit our the live demo [here](https://eventyret.github.io/PokeDash/not-found)

 ## [Live Wireframes](https://xd.adobe.com/view/b71a6a43-a920-4df7-4c89-2d12299817b7-c12b/?fullscreen&hints=off)
 If you do not have adobe XD installed you can have a look at the wireframes live on this page.
+There is also attached a PDF file for those that want to look at it that way.

 ## Features